FACTBOX-London Bridge attack - What do we know so far?

 "It looked like he was aiming for groups of people.
 I froze because I didn't know what to do," Mark Roberts, a 53-year-old management consultant, told Reuters.
 "It was horrendous."

-Police said they responded to the incident on London Bridge at 2208 (2108 GMT) and that three suspects had been shot and killed.
+Police said they responded to the incident on London bridge at 2208 (2108 GMT).

-- "We believe that the threat that they posed was neutralised in 8 minutes," Metropolitan Police Commissioner Cressida Dick told reporters.

-Police did not believe anyone else was involved but were working to make absolutely certain, she added.

-- The area around London Bridge and Borough Market remains cordoned off.

-- Police arrested 12 people on Sunday in the Barking area of east London in connection with the attack.
-A Reuters photographer saw four women being escorted into the back of police vans.

-- After the incident on the bridge, the three men left the vehicle and attacked people with knives in the nearby Borough Market area on the south side of the Thames, police said.
+- The men armed with knives left the vehicle and attacked people in the nearby Borough Market area on the south side of the Thames, witnesses said.

 Witnesses said the attackers stabbed people in the street and in pubs and restaurants in Borough Market.